swZheng888/swZheng888.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Zheng Siwei is a student in the Department of Automation at Lanzhou University of Technology, where he has earned a GPA of 3.94.
-He has been acknowledged with national awards in robotics competitions, showcasing his skills in programming and Robot frameworks.
-Additionally, Zheng has practical experience in robotics engineering and has successfully led several technology projects
+Zheng Siwei is an outstanding student in the Department of Automation at Lanzhou University of Technology, with an impressive GPA of 3.94.
+His proficiency in programming and expertise in robot frameworks have been recognized with national accolades in robotics competitions.
+Beyond his academic achievements, Zheng has a wealth of practical experience in the field of robotics engineering.
+He has demonstrated exceptional leadership by successfully spearheading multiple technology projects.
 {style="text-align: justify;"}